MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_segmentgroupsizeinfo.md

 ### -field PhysicalAdapterIndex

-An index to the physical adapter.
+The physical adapter index in the LDA (linked display adapter) chain.

 ### -field LegacyInfo